romyjw/sns/README.md

 This is the official implentation of Neural Geometry Processing via Spherical Neural Surfaces (Eurographics 2025).
 Please see the project webpage: https://geometry.cs.ucl.ac.uk/projects/2025/sns/.

+This repository also contains code to generate some smooth genus-0 analytic test shapes that we designed for the evaluation of this project - instructions below.
+We welcome you to use any of these shapes in your own project, but please give credit.

 ## Installation Steps

 #### 1. Create the `SphericalNS` Folder